openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 `openstack_num_nodes` values specify the number of Master, Infra and App nodes to create.

+The `openshift_cluster_node_labels` defines custom labels for your openshift cluster node groups, like app or infra nodes.
+For example: `{'region': 'infra'}`.

 The `openstack_nodes_to_remove` allows you to specify the numerical indexes of App nodes that should be removed; for example, ['0', '2'],